dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

       Changes the seed for each frame.
 It is a good idea to enable this when rendering animations because a varying noise pattern is less noticeable.

-.. _bpy.types.CyclesRenderSettings.sampling_pattern:

-Pattern
-   Random sampling pattern used by the integrator.

-   :Progressive Multi-Jitter:
-      Based on `Progressive Multi-Jittered Sample Sequences <https://graphics.pixar.com/library/ProgressiveMultiJitteredSampling/paper.pdf>`__.
-      This is the default pattern and the only one that supports Scrambling Distance.

-   :Sobol-Burley:
-      Based on `Practical Hash-based Owen Scrambling <https://jcgt.org/published/0009/04/01/paper.pdf>`__.
-      An alternative pattern with the same quality as Progressive Multi-Jitter.

 .. _bpy.types.CyclesRenderSettings.sample_offset:

 Sample Offset